Frances Gray Patton

 Mrs. Frances Gray Patton (March 19, 1906 – March 28, 2000) was an American short story writer and novelist.
 She is best known for her 1954 novel Good Morning Miss Dove.

 Biography

-She was born in Raleigh, North Carolina to Mr. Robert Lily, an editor for the Raleigh Times and Ms. Mary McRae, a writer and the first woman to enroll at the University of North Carolina.
-From childhood, Ms. Frances expressed an interest in writing.
-She began to pursue a writing career at the University of North Carolina where she held a playwriting fellowship.
+She was born in Raleigh, North Carolina to Robert Lily Gray, an editor for the Raleigh Times, and Mary McRae Gray, a writer who was the first woman to enroll at the University of North Carolina.
+From childhood, she expressed an interest in writing.
+She began to pursue a writing career at the University of North Carolina, where she held a playwriting fellowship.
 She was active in the theater and published her first play in the college magazine.
-Following her marriage to Dr. Lewis Patton, a professor at Duke University, Patton settled into her role as a faculty wife and raised three children, a son and twin daughters.
-She began to focus her writing on short stories and in 1945, she published her first story titled "A Piece of Bread."
+Following her marriage to Dr. Lewis Patton, a professor at Duke University, Patton settled into her role as a faculty wife and raised a son and twin daughters.
+She began to focus her writing on short stories and in 1945, she published her first story, titled "A Piece of Bread."
 The story won a Kenyon Review Prize and was included in 1945 edition of the O. Henry Memorial Prize Stories.